Faith & Science Bridge the Gap in New 2017 ~ 2020 Research Award

 Dr. Scott Richards, BYU Professor of Counseling Psychology, in congratulating the 22 recipients of this highly competitive award, stated that the study “has the potential impact of laying the empirical groundwork for the era of spiritually integrated psychotherapies.”
 He compared the potential import to the impact of the groundbreaking work of the eminent Carl Rogers, an American psychologist who founded client-centered therapy.

-To participate in the research through individual, group or retreat work, please contact one of the following practitioners: Wanda Craner, Sara Goold, Cj Haury, David Janvier, Alexandra McCracken, Tilda Norberg, Tom Nowak, or Betty Voigt.
+To participate in the research through individual, group or retreat work, please contact one of the following practitioners: Wanda Craner, Sara Goold, Clarejean Haury, David Janvier, Alexandra McCracken, Tilda Norberg, Susan VandeKapelle, Tom Nowak, or Betty Voigt.